lahr/icyt-tfds/README.md

 1. Request access to the dataset through the [UFZ data research portal](https://www.ufz.de/record/dmp/archive/11592/).
 1. Copy the `.tar.gz` dataset to `~/tensorflow_datasets/downloads/manual/`.
-2. Clone this repository and execute `tfds build` from the `poldiv` directory.
+2. Clone this repository and execute `tfds build poldiv`.
 The installation can take several hours.

 ## Usage